h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/stopping_rounds.rst

 - ``stopping_metric=misclassification``
 - ``stopping_tolerance=1e-3``

-then the model will stop training after reaching three scoring events in a row in which a model's missclassication value does not improve by **1e-3**.
+then the moving average for last 4 stopping rounds is calculated (the first moving average is reference value for other 3 moving averages to compare).

+The model will stop if the **ratio** between the best moving average and reference moving average is more or equal **1-1e-3** (the misclassification is the less the better metric, for the more the better metrics the ratio have to be less or equal **1+1e-3** to stop).

 These stopping options are used to increase performance by restricting the number of models that get built.

 The default value for this option varies depending on the algorithm: